-In 2020, Plug In America conducted the first of our annual survey of electric vehicle (EV) consumers—both drivers and those considering an electric vehicle.
-We are proud to present the results of this survey, which offers a fascinating insight into the opinions and habits of the growing number of EV consumers.
+For two years, Plug In America has been surveying electric vehicle (EV) consumers—both drivers and those considering an electric vehicle.
+We are proud to present the results of the second annual survey of more than 8,000 consumers, which offer a fascinating insight into the opinions and habits of the growing number of EV consumers.

-- EV drivers are very satisfied with their vehicles, with 96% reporting that they are likely to purchase an EV as their next vehicle.
+- EV drivers are very satisfied with their vehicles, with 90% reporting that they are likely or very likely to purchase an EV as their next vehicle.

 - EV drivers indicated room for improvement with the shopping experience, with only 15% rating the knowledge of the salesperson about EVs as “very high.”

-Plug In America is the voice of the EV driver; while there are several groups who perform surveys of EV drivers, Plug In America’s membership includes EV drivers with years or even decades of experience with the vehicles.
-In September–October 2020, Plug In America surveyed over 3,500 electric vehicle (EV) owners and over 800 individuals interested in purchasing an EV.
-We have, in the past, surveyed our membership to understand charging habits, battery performance, and other aspects of EV driving.
-The intent of this survey was to understand the current state of EV driving and consideration in the United States, in particular:
+Plug In America is the voice of the electric vehicle (EV) consumer; while several groups perform surveys of EV drivers, Plug In America’s membership includes EV drivers with years or even decades of experience with the vehicles.
+In September–December 2021, Plug In America surveyed over 5,500 EV owners and more than 1,400 individuals interested in purchasing an EV.
+This survey follows our prior survey and will be an annual series.
+Similar to last year, the intent of this survey is to understand the current state of EV driving and consideration in the United States, in particular:

 - What are the primary motivations for drivers and those considering EVs?